-Transportation accounts for 38% of the total energy consumed in Vermont and contributors approximately 40% of all greenhouse gas (GHG) emissions—more than any other sector.
+Transportation accounts for 38% of the total energy consumed in Vermont and contributes approximately 40% of all greenhouse gas (GHG) emissions—more than any other sector.
 In concert with other state agencies, the Vermont Agency of Transportation (VTrans) remains actively involved in efforts to reduce climate and environmental impacts associated with transportation while recognizing that access to safe, reliable, and equitable transportation is a necessity for all Vermonters.

 Efforts to transform the transportation sector include investments in fossil-fuel-free technology such as electric vehicle charging stations; electric cars, trucks, and buses; and transportation alternatives like bike lanes, park-and-rides, public transit, passenger and freight rail, and pedestrian safety.
 Transportation and climate change affect every Vermonter, and VTrans remains committed to addressing the environmental impacts of our transportation systems.

 In 2017, Governor Scott created the Vermont Climate Action Commission.
 VTrans was actively involved in drafting the Commission’s Final Report, submitted to the Governor in July 2018, and remains involved with state climate policy and programs through the Comprehensive Energy Plan, the Climate Action Plan, and other initiatives.

-The Comprehensive Energy Plan is published by the Department of Public Service every six years.
+The Comprehensive Energy Plan (CEP) is published by the Department of Public Service every six years.
 The most recent version was published in January 2022 and provides an in-depth look at energy consumption across all sectors within Vermont.
 VTrans has been engaged with planning, drafting, and editing the transportation and land use chapter.
 VTrans also commissions a biannual Transportation Energy Profile to track the state’s progress toward the Plan’s transportation objectives

 Pursuant to Vermont’s Global Warming Solutions Act, the Vermont Climate Council submitted a Climate Action Plan (CAP) to the Legislature on December 1, 2021.
 The CAP explores pathways, strategies, and actions to address climate change across all sectors and ensure that Vermont meets its statutory greenhouse gas reduction requirements.
 Equity is a central focus, as the CAP seeks to ensure those most impacted by climate change and the clean energy transition are not left behind.
 The Secretary of Transportation serves on the Council, and VTrans supports the Council’s work on issues related to vehicle emissions and other environmental impacts from the transportation sector.